carlynorama/CxxInteropLibrary/README.md

 ### cxxLibrary Target

-Contains files for a prime number supplier class, see []() for origin.
-Since the numbers are supplied by a file in the bundle, currently has a workaround to get the Bundle location from the Swift.
+Contains files for a prime number supplier class, see [CMake blog post](https://www.whynotestflight.com/excuses/cmake-overview/) for origin.
+Since the numbers are supplied by a file in the bundle, project currently has a workaround to get the Bundle location from the Swift.
 Do not think that will be the real solution in the future.

 Also has a collection of independent functions for testing different aspects of C++ Interop.